 While considering an articulated object's actionability and joint configuration is critical for predicting good grasp points, these properties matter much less for predicting grasp orientations.
 Instead, if given a good grasp point, an object's local geometry is the most important factor in determining a suitable grasp orientation, regardless of whether the object is rigid or articulated.
 As such, we leverage orientation predictions from Contact-GraspNet (CGN) \cite{Sundermeyer-2021-CGN}, a state-of-the-art grasp generation method for rigid objects.
 As CGN is trained on point clouds with 2048 points, whereas our point clouds have 4096 points, we assign each point in our point cloud the orientation corresponding to the closest point in the down-sampled CGN point cloud.

 Although the \ourData{} contains 6 DoF grasps, the performance of the models we trained on our data to predict orientations could not match that of CGN's.
-We believe this is because of the difference in training data quantity and density between the \ourData{} and the ACRONYM dataset, which CGN is trained on.
-It remains exciting future work to develop less data-hungry methods for learning grasp orientations, as we have already done for learning grasp points, or to expand data generation efforts.
+We believe this is because of the difference in training data quantity and density between the \ourData{} and the ACRONYM dataset \cite{eppner2021acronym}, which CGN is trained on.
+The ACRONYM dataset is not only substantially larger than \ourData{}, containing over 17 million grasps, but its grasps are also on rigid objects much smaller in scale than the articulated objects in the \ourData{}, resulting in much denser coverage of ground truth grasps on objects.
+It remains exciting future work to develop less data-hungry methods for learning grasp orientations, as we have already done for learning grasp points.